Skip to content

 Core fields: Overall event rating (anchored), best session or moment (specific, not “what did you like?”), one thing to change, logistics rating (venue / catering / timing), likelihood to attend again (yes/no), contact (optional)

-Tip: Send within two hours of the event ending.
-For multi-day events, send after each day rather than at the very end — memory fades and day-one feedback gets diluted.
+Tip: Send shortly after the event ending.
+For multi-day events, send after each day rather than at the very end, because day-one feedback gets diluted once the full event is over.

 Purpose: Assess whether training content and delivery produced learning outcomes